 The SUV's rear-drive roots reveal competent balance if you push it hard, but numb steering and modest body roll don't encourage spirited driving.
 Sport mode shores up some of the body lean and relaxes power-steering assist to improve feedback through the turn, but the initial numbness remains.
 On the flip side, at least ride quality is strong.
 With its optional adaptive shock absorbers, our xDrive30i had a degree of sophistication that's rare for this class — better than the unsorted Volvo XC60 and busy Lexus RX, and quieter on broken pavement than the Audi Q5.

-EPA-estimated gas mileage for the xDrive30i is 22/29/25 mpg (city/highway/combined), which is competitive with the class.
+EPA-estimated fuel economy for the xDrive30i is 22/29/25 mpg (city/highway/combined), which is competitive with the class.
 Over some 360 miles of mostly highway driving, I hit the highway rating on the dot.
 The M40i sacrifices 2 mpg across the board.
-Like most German luxury models, all versions of the X3 prefer premium gas.
+Like most German luxury models, all versions of the BMW X3 prefer premium gas.
 Competitors like the RX and Cadillac XT5 are less efficient but run fine on the cheap stuff.
 It's a toss-up.

 Power-adjustable front seats and vinyl upholstery, which BMW calls SensaTec, are standard.
 Leather is optional, as are heated and ventilated front seats and heated rear seats.
 The seats are comfortable overall, with good headroom in both rows despite our test car's optional panoramic moonroof (a feature that typically cuts overhead space).
 Chunky grab handles on the front doors invade outboard knee space, and adults in back may find their knees uncomfortably elevated because the bench sits so low to the floor.
 Overall legroom in back is merely so-so.